-Contrary to the classic capital hierarchy, investors in contingent convertible bonds may suffer a loss of capital when equity holders do not, for example when the loss absorption mechanism of a high trigger/write down of a contingent convertible bond is activated.
+Contrary to the classic capital hierarchy, investors in instruments with non-viability / loss absorption convertible features may suffer a loss of capital when equity holders do not, for example when the loss absorption mechanism of a high trigger/write down of such an instrument is activated.
 This is contrary to the normal order of the capital structure where equity holders are expected to suffer the first loss.